noahsmiths/orientation/docker/0_docker.md

  4. Build our program.
  5. Run it.

+For the sake of this example, there exists a repository with a sample program already written linked [here](https://github.com/noahsmiths/Docker-Hello-World-Example).
+If you want to try Docker out and follow along, clone the repo and edit the Dockerfile according to the following steps.

-Now, line by line let's translate that into an equivalent Dockerfile.
+Now, let's translate those instructions into an equivalent Dockerfile!

 ### 1. Install the correct version of Node.